illusorier/123/ES5/Object.md

 ##### Configurable

-As long as a property is current configurable, we can modify
+As long as a property is current configurable, we can modify its descriptor definition, u

 Changing `configurable` to `false` is a one-way action, and cannot be undone.